blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Visualisation

 For the data visualisation in Tableau, we begin by creating several worksheets to present different aspects of the data.

-The first worksheet is a KPI table view that highlights key numbers and provides an overview of important metrics.
-Next, we create a location diagram to visually represent all the locations in the dataset, allowing us to observe the geographical distribution of COVID-19 cases and vaccinations.
+We start by creating a worksheet that highlights key numbers and provides an overview of important metrics.
+This table serves as a summary of the data, capturing the essential information at a glance.

+Then we construct a visually appealing map that displays all the locations in the dataset, showcasing the geographical distribution of COVID-19 cases and vaccinations.
+This diagram helps identify regional patterns and variances.

-To analyze the data by continents, we design a bar chart worksheet that compares various metrics across different continents.
-This chart helps us identify regional trends and disparities.
-Additionally, we create a cases chart worksheet to display the trend of new cases and total cases over time.
-This chart allows us to track the progression of COVID-19 cases and identify any notable patterns or spikes.
+Afterwards we design a bar chart worksheet to compare various metrics across different continents.
+This chart enables the analysis of regional trends and disparities, providing insights into the impact of COVID-19 on different parts of the world.

+Develop a chart to depict the trend of new cases and total cases over time.
+This visualization allows for the tracking of COVID-19 progression and the identification of significant patterns or spikes.
-An example of one of the worksheets, called "Cases," is shown in Figure 5 below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_5.png"/>
   <em>Figure 5: The worksheet "Cases" in Tableau.</em>
 </p>

-Once we have created the individual worksheets, we combine them into a single dashboard in Tableau.
-This dashboard integrates all the visualisations and provides a comprehensive view of the data.
-An example of the final dashboard can be seen in Figure 6.
+Once we have created the individual worksheets, we combine the individual worksheets into a cohesive dashboard in Tableau.
+The dashboard integrates all the visualisations, providing a comprehensive view of the data.
+This unified view allows stakeholders to gain insights from multiple perspectives and understand the data holistically.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_6.png"/>